Pesshiii/searchEngine/README.md

 # Search Engine
-Your personal googlesearch for your pc
+Personal googlesearch for your pc
 ## Description

 This piece of software is used to find sets of words in specified .txt files using inverted index system.

 ## What do you use search engine for?
-It basicly works like a google or yandex bot for your own   `.txt`  files.
+It basicly works like a google or yandex but for your own   `.txt`  files.

-so you use __search engine__ if you have some phrase or  search request to find fast.
+So you use __search engine__ if you have some phrase or  search request to find fast.

 # How to use